RaiTamarindo/HTTPWatchdog/README.md

 This is a Node application that periodically makes HTTP requests for each website in a list.

-## `TODO` list
+## `//TODO` list

-[ ] Server thread to serve the application and manage the list of websites for monitoring.
+- [ ] Server thread to serve the application and manage the list of websites for monitoring.
-[ ] Worker thread to monitor websites.
+- [ ] Worker thread to monitor websites.
-[ ] Webapp to provide a graphical user interface.
+- [ ] Webapp to provide a graphical user interface.